eladzazon/eladzazon/README.md

 👋 I'm a DevOps & Automation Engineer

-* 🐳 I love to develop and play with Docker projects
+* 🐳 I Love to develop and play with Docker projects
 * 🏠 I Like Home automation projects
-* 🤖 I love electronics and DIY projects
+* 🤖 I Love electronics and DIY projects
 * ⚡ I Use Ansible & Jenkins to Automate most stuff
 * ✨ For special use cases i use UIPath to automate UI
 * 📲 I Like Android and use Google Pixel for daily use
 * 🖌️ I Use Photoshop for hobbit purposes
-* 📘 I Use Wordpress for a long time
+* 📘 I Use Wordpress for a long time and maintain 2 blogs
 * 💬 Ask me about anything, I am happy to help

 [![Elad Zazon profile views](https://u8views.com/api/v1/github/profiles/441114/views/day-week-month-total-count.svg)](https://u8views.com/github/eladzazon)